rse/tokenizr/README.md

 Implementation Notice
 ---------------------

-Although Tokenizr is written in ECMAScript 6, it is transpiled to ECMAScript 5 and this way runs in really all(!) current (as of 2015) JavaScript environments, of course.
+Although Tokenizr is written in TypeScript, it is transpiled to ECMAScript 2022 and this way runs in really all(!) current (as of 2025) JavaScript environments, of course.

 Internally, Tokenizr scans the input string in a read-only fashion